itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Bad news.
 All of the above is now outdated.
 Shame.
 At the end of 2023, Intel announced a revision of their naming scheme for Core series processors.
 This has made a lot of people very angry and been widely regarded as a bad move.
 As of writing this, we are stuck in an awkward transitionary phase where consumers are faced with two different rules from the same company.
 It's a whole mess.

-We now have something like:
+We now have something like this:
 <pre class="c" style="overflow: auto; width:25em; margin:auto">
 <span style="color: var(--color-bl)">Intel® Core™</span> <span style="color: var(--color-gr)">7</span> processor <span style="color: var(--color-ye)">1</span><span style="color: var(--color-re)">50</span><span style="color: var(--color-ma)">U</span>
 </pre>